Nikola Ljubičić

-Nikola Ljubičić (Serbian Cyrillic: Никола Љубичић; 4 April 1916 – 13 April 2005) was the President of the Presidium of SR Serbia (1982–1984), a member of the Presidency of the Socialist Federal Republic of Yugoslavia (1984–1989), and the Minister of Defence of Yugoslavia (1967–1982).
+Nikola Ljubičić (Serbian Cyrillic: Никола Љубичић; 4 April 1916 – 13 April 2005) was the President of the Presidency of Serbia (1982–1984), a member of the Presidency of the Socialist Federal Republic of Yugoslavia (1984–1989), and the Minister of Defence of Yugoslavia (1967–1982).
 He received numerous medals both from Yugoslavia and abroad, including the Order of the National Hero of Yugoslavia.

 Biography

 Ljubičić was born in the village of Karan, near Užice.
-He fought in World War II alongside Josip Broz Tito for the Yugoslav partisan movement and was proclaimed a Yugoslav national hero on 27 November 1953 for his actions in the war.
+He fought in World War II in Josip Broz Tito's Yugoslav partisan movement and was proclaimed a Yugoslav national hero on 27 November 1953 for his actions in the war.

-Nikola Ljubičić joined the Partisans at the start of war in Yugoslavia in 1941.
-He served with distinction and manifested courage and heroism in the face of death.
+Nikola Ljubičić joined the Partisabs at the start of war in Yugoslavia in 1941.
 During the war, he was put in charge of numerous units, moving through the ranks of the Partisan army.
-Forty-one years after his first steps upon the battlefields of Yugoslavia, he retired from the Yugoslav People's Army as a four-star General of the Army and Minister of Defence.
+He commanded several Partisan units, including the Fifth Šumadija Battalion and the Fourth Užice Battalion of the Second Proletarian Brigade, and was wounded twice during fighting with Axis forces.
+In 1943, he was sent from Bosnia to Serbia with a small group and later commanded the Third Serbian Brigade.
+In 1944, he became Chief of Staff of the Second Proletarian Division and participated in the final Partisan operations leading to the liberation of Yugoslavia.

-In 1982, Nikola Ljubičić took up the position of President of the President of the Presidium of SR Serbia.
-He remained in this position until 1984.
-From 1984 to 1989, he was a member of the Presidency of the Socialist Federal Republic of Yugoslavia.
+He served as Federal Secretary of National Defense from 1967 to 1982.
+He was elected a member of the Federal Assembly from 1963 to 1967.
+At the Eighth Congress of the Communist Party of Yugoslavia, he was elected a member of the Central Committee, and at the Ninth, Tenth and Eleventh Congress, he was elected a member of the Presidency.
+From 1982 to 1984, he served as the President of the Presidency of Serbia.
+He was a member of the Presidency of the Socialist Federal Republic of Yugoslavia (1984–1989), and the Minister of Defence of Yugoslavia (1967–1982).

+He graduated from the Military Academy in 1950 in Belgrade, and was then appointed commander of the corps in Zagreb, Ljubljana and Kragujevac.
+After that, he served as Assistant Commander of the First Army of the Political and Legal Sector; Commander of the Border Units of Yugoslavia; Chief of the War School and Commander of the First Army Region.

+He retired from the Yugoslav People's Army as a four-star General of the Army and Minister of Defence.
 He died in Belgrade on 13 April 2005, aged 89, and was buried with full military honors in the Alley of Distinguished Citizens of the New Cemetery in Belgrade.

 There are a number of publications on his work such as the Total National Defence – Strategy for Peace (published in 1977 in numerous languages, including English, Arabic, Russian and Serbo-Croatian), and his own memoirs of World War II in the book "U Titovoj koloni" ("Marching with Tito"; published in 2006).